What To Do when Denied Michigan auto insurance

 - You have too many tickets on your record.

 - You have not maintained current insurance on your automobile above 39 days.

-- You have been convicted of insurance fraud or have been denied payment of a claim over $1,000 because of fraud.
+- You have a conviction for insurance fraud or have been denied payment of a claim over $1,000 because of fraud.

 - Within the past three years, you are guilty of a felony with a motor vehicle.

 - Within the past three years, you have a conviction for driving under the influence of alcohol or drugs.

 - Failing to stop at the scene of an accident or getting a ticket for reckless driving.

 - The car you want to insure does not meet Michigan safety requirements.

-Who to contact if your insurance company denies you insurance:
+Where to get a quote if your insurance company denies you insurance:

-You can get auto insurance coverage provided by MAIPF website by visiting a filling it out your information to be contacted by licensed Michigan auto insurance agent.
+You can get auto insurance coverage provided by the MAIPF website by visiting a filling out your information to be provided with a Michigan auto insurance quote.